X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/event_editing.md

 ---

 ### The Root scene
 The root scene manages the entire event and stores event entries that get used in every scene.
-If a model is in the root event, it will not be seperately exported for the other events **and cannot be animated**.
+If a model is in the root event, it will not be separately exported for the other events **and cannot be animated**.

 Root events also host the upgrades, shadow models and reflections.